WernerKr/Ecowitt-or-DAVIS-stations-and-Season-skin/ecowitt_http/README.md

         - completed all data from the SDcard GW3000
         - completed all data from the device

+        4 July 2025
+        - corrected radiation
+        - corrected co2_Temp
+        - corrected wh51 - forget to add sensors wh51 at sensors
+        - corrected signal to None if signal id is "FFFFFFFE" or "FFFFFFFF"
+        - add some unit-settings
+        not correct:
+        rain, piezo_rain
+        lightning_count

 Tested and completed:
 ```
 PYTHONPATH=/usr/share/weewx python3 /etc/weewx/bin/user/ecowitt_http.py --ip-address=%IP-GW3000% --live-data